 Number of measures total: 14, implemented by 11 sub-strategies which are discussed in more detail individually following this two page summary.
+Number of measures that have made progress: 14

 Habitat Strategy

 Issue statement:

 Habitat actions are implemented to provide off-site mitigation for the impacts of operation of the hydropower system.
 One key issue is identifying and focusing on the habitat actions that will provide the greatest off-site mitigation benefit.
 The Program principles and the sub-basin plans provide overall guidance, but how well the actions follow those principles may need to be assessed.
 While all agree that there are benefits to tributary habitat restoration, questions remain about how to assess those benefits at a population scale and how those benefits relate to hydrosystem losses, the Program, and requirements under the Endangered Species Act.